 HER FAVORITE ROOSEVELT MEMORIES

-Working as a mentor for the Multicultural Student Support Services program.
+Working as a mentor for the Office of Engagement, Equity, and Inclusion (formerly MSSS).
 I helped mentor incoming freshmen over the summer and assisted them with making the tough transition from high school to college.

 I know how difficult it was personally to overcome my own dubiousness in my academic abilities.
 I wasn’t always sure that I belonged in the collegiate-level space.
 However, my thirst for knowledge coupled with my Mom’s unyielding support, I learned early on that Roosevelt is exactly where I belonged.